 All directors are expected to attend all meetings of the Board and of the Board committees on which they serve.
-The Board met twelve (12) times during 2017.
-In 2017, all directors, except Sandra Seligman, attended more than 75% of the aggregate number of all meetings of the Board and the committees on which he or she served.
-In connection with the Company's transition post-initial public offering, the independent directors will begin holding regularly scheduled executive sessions to meet without management present in the future.
+The Board met twelve (12) times during 2018.
+In 2018, all directors attended more than 75% of the aggregate number of all meetings of the Board and the committees on which he or she served.
+In connection with the Company's transition post-initial public offering, the independent directors have begun holding executive sessions to meet without management present.